 Such as marble tile and most mosaics works best, as it is designed for scratch-prone tile material according to Austin, Texas-based tile setter Sean Chavoustie.

-While it needed more effort to reach it into the margins between tiles, unsanded grout worked as stickier.
+While it needed more effort to reach into the margins between tiles, unsanded grout worked as stickier.
 To avoid the collapsing of un-sanded grout you must need to ensure that each margin is completely filled.

 Select a grout additive as per the requirement